Nivalyx/osu-wiki/wiki/Beatmap/TAG_beatmaps/en.md

 TAG [difficulties](/wiki/Beatmap/Difficulty) are most commonly denoted by the use of the term `TAG` in its difficulty name.
 Most often this `TAG` will be followed by a number, which typically denotes how many players the difficulty is meant for (e.g. `TAG2` for two players or `TAG4` for four players).

-Due to their nature, TAG difficulties are either unranked or [Loved](/wiki/Beatmap/Category#loved), because they are intentionally designed to be near-impossible for a single player.
+Due to their nature, TAG difficulties are most commonly be unranked, [Approved](/wiki/Beatmap/Category#loved), or [Loved](/wiki/Beatmap/Category#loved). because they are intentionally designed to be near-impossible for a single player.